Penn-Computer-Science/project-3-data-analysis-desguerra728-dotcom/dataAnalysis/README.md

 - **Number of Columns:** 6
 - **Number of Rows:** 30
 - **Any Cleaning Steps Taken:**
+  - Changed first names to first initial.
   - Converted the data on the number of hours spent reading from integers to strings.
+  - Changed number of hours per week category from '<1' to -'1'.

 ---

 ## Charts Created